 Though there are several important elements to a quality children’s multivitamin, we first looked at the dosage for each of the supplement choices.
 Vitamin dosages for children are largely different compared to the proper dosages for adults, and more is not always better.
 This was especially important in evaluating the iron content for each supplement.
 Though iron is an important mineral for children, it could also cause problems if administered in high amounts to children.
 With that in mind, we chose to rank supplements without iron content higher than those that came with it.

-Most iron can be obtained through diet for children so the inclusion of iron was not necessary for top-ranked supplements.
 While there are some supplements ranked that do include iron, like Nature’s Plus Source Of Life, the dosage amounts are minimal and acceptable.
 Products like Vitamin Code and Tropical Oasis were also ranked highly because they included the proper RDA of various vitamins and minerals for children.
 Anything with too little vitamins, and especially too much, was axed.

 Next, we analyzed the taste and texture associated with each supplement.
 Unlike adults in most cases, children are particularly keen on palatable supplements.
 Additionally, many children have difficulty swallowing capsules so this was extremely important to consider while compiling our options.
 Chewable supplements or gummies like MyKind by Garden of Life were ranked significantly higher than their counterparts because of this.
 Products that also had a pleasant taste, like Zarbee’s were also given higher marks, as long as the taste and texture did not sacrifice the effectiveness or quality of the supplement.
 This part of our evaluation also took into consideration the presence of artificial ingredients.